Rishabbh-Sahu/fetch_info_docker_implementation/README.md

 # Text pre-processing implemented with docker container
 A simplest illustration of deploying any model (or a rule based engine in this scenario) using docker container.
-The main focus of this repo is to leverage ``Docker Images`` to run the solutions anywhere you want.
+The main focus of this repo is to leverage ``Docker Images`` to run/host the solution anywhere.
 Here, a text pre-processing method is been used, to filter only alphanumeric characters within the input text and deployed in dockeer container.

 #### Steps
  - Build the docker image